 Safety First, Injuries Last

-The Razor E200 may reach speeds of 10 to 12 miles per hour which makes adult supervision necessary, at least until the child has had enough practice to ride safely.
-Wearing a bicycle helmet is highly recommended and adding some knee or elbow pads are always a good idea.
+The Razor E200 may reach speeds of 10 to 12 miles per hour, which makes adult supervision necessary, at least until the child has had enough practice to ride safely.
+Wearing a bicycle helmet is highly recommended, and adding some knee or elbow pads are always a good idea.

 What Is Included?

-The scooter is shipped with two 12V sealed lead acid batteries, the battery charger and tools for easy assembly.
+The scooter is shipped with two 12V sealed lead-acid batteries, the battery charger, and tools for easy assembly.

 Conclusion: Cool Ride for a Child

-A slightly faster version of the E100.
+This scooter is a slightly faster version of the E100.
 This baby can go at 12mph and offers up to 45 minutes of continuous ride time.
 Suitable for kids 10-12 years old, this slightly larger model is worth considering if it matches the age range of your kids.

 Razor E300 Electric Scooter Review